-From time to time, we seek to market products before the patents for them expire.
+From time to time, we seek to market patented products before the related patents expire.
 In order to do so in the United States, we must challenge the patent under the procedures set forth in the Hatch-Waxman Act.
 In the United States, in order to obtain a final approval for a generic product prior to expiration of certain of the innovator's patents, we must, under the terms of the Hatch-Waxman Act, as amended by the Medicare Act, notify the patent holder as well as the owner of an NDA, that we believe that the patents listed in the Approved Drug Products with Therapeutic Equivalence Evaluations contained on the FDA website (the "Orange Book") for the new drug are either invalid or not infringed by our product.
 To the extent that we engage in patent challenge procedures, we are involved and expect to be involved in patent litigation regarding the validity or infringement of the originator's patent.
-Patent challenges are complex, costly and can take a significant amount of time to complete.

 In addition, when seeking regulatory approval for some of our products, we are required to certify to the FDA and its equivalents in foreign countries, that such products do not infringe upon third-party patent rights.
 Filing a certification against a patent gives the patent holder the right to bring a patent infringement lawsuit against us.
 Any lawsuit would delay regulatory approval by the FDA until the earlier of the resolution of such claim or 30 months from the patent holder's receipt of notice of certification.
-A claim of infringement and the resulting delay could result in substantial expenses and even prevent us from manufacturing and selling certain products.

 In addition, it is not required that pharmaceutical patents be listed with the FDA or other regulatory authorities.
 For example, patents relating to antibiotics might not be listed in the Orange Book.
-Any launch of a pharmaceutical product by us that may infringe a patent, whether listed or not, may involve us in litigation; in certain circumstances, such litigation may result in significant damages which could have a material adverse effect on the results of our operations and financial condition.
+Any launch of a pharmaceutical product by us that may infringe a patent, whether listed or not, may involve us in litigation.